 Our wedding day was wonderful!

 Pete and I enjoyed a honeymoon in Cape May, New Jersey, and Williamsburg, Virginia.
-We traveled back in time from the 21st century through the Victorian Era to the Colonia Era, all within a week!
+We traveled back in time from the 21st century through the Victorian Era to the Colonial Era, all within a week!
 While in Williamsburg, we visited what is now one of my favorite places: the Yankee Candle Village!

 We also spent a lot of time exploring Colonial Williamsburg.
 We stopped at the Print Shop and Bindery—probably where I would have worked, had I lived in Williamsburg three centuries ago.